Sukhwinder42/Ethereum_avax_intermediate/Building on Avalanche(module 4)/README.md

 2. Burn : Anyone should be able to burn tokens, that they own, that are no longer needed.

-3. Transferring : Person should be able to transfer their tokens to others.
+3. TransferRewards : Person should be able to transfer their tokens to others.

 4. Reedeming : Person should be able to redeem their tokens for items in the in-game store.